RandomRohit-hub/-Medical-Insurance-Cost-Prediction-using-Machine-Learning-/README.md

-This Streamlit web application predicts insurance costs based on user inputs using a linear regression model trained on real-world insurance data.
+This Streamlit web application predicts insurance costs based on user inputs using a linear regression model trained on real-world insurance data

 ## 🚀 Features